When some non-pet sitters hear that you pet sit for a living, they imagine a life of luxury, lazing about all day long, cuddling and playing.

 It's a lot.

+In 2016 I raised my rates for the first time.
+Ever.
+True story.
+And when I did, it was below the average going rate.
+Still, I got objections.
 The day I got told that my fee was too much for 'hanging around with animals all day,' my heart broke.
 Completely.
 I cried for hours.
-I was at a challenging high-maintenance sit when I got that message.
+I was at a very challenging, high-maintenance special needs sit with eleven animals when I got that message.
 And for some reason, it was one thing too many.
 The heartbreak was complete.
-It was the day I realized that to some, this work is worthless.
+It was the day I realized that to some, this work has no value.
+The time they enjoy away on vacation had value, but not the work which allowed them to be away.

 It felt the same to me as if someone said that I don't deserve a home, or a car, or paid bills, or food on the table.
 Some humans will never be able to comprehend the amount of personal energy and hypervigilance is invested in every sit, no matter how healthy or unwell the pets may be, no matter how big or small the house, no matter how sick or injured the pet sitter may be.
-Some will see it as literally worthless.
-Some will not understand that this is WORK and a primary source of income.
+Some will not understand that this is WORK and a primary source of income and not a hobby.
+I have crochet for that.

-Aside from the shock of realizing how undervalued caretakers are, I also suffer stress when driving with accident-related PTSD since 2014.
+Aside from the general need to turn in a new direction to shake off the stagnancy of self-neglect, I also suffer stress when driving with accident-related PTSD since 2014.
 I just need to slow down, drive less and lower my coritsol.
 I decided to do something else for a living with plenty of time in nature.
 The forest is where I find my center, always.
+Horticulture and permaculture, CSA work, and food forestry is my new life in the making.

 I will forever love animals, but it's time to look after me for a change, and to find peace.
 Thank you for the good years, and thank you for understanding.